eellak/gsoc17-Eczar/README.md

 **July 31 – August 28**<br />
 Fix interpolation compatibility issues, completion of the 5 weights, documentation.

 **August 29**<br />
 **Finish**

 You can find the detailed, week by week, **timeline** for the project [here](https://github.com/eellak/gsoc17-Eczar/blob/master/TIMELINE.md).

-**You can follow the daily diary, with thoughts on design, feedback from mentor, process screenshots and updates** [here](https://github.com/eellak/gsoc17-Eczar/blob/master/GSoC17_Process/ProcessDiary.md)

 ---